twota/terms-of-service-and-privacy-policy/README.md

 ▪Be legally capable of entering into binding agreements.
 ▪Comply with all applicable local, provincial, federal, and international laws.
 ▪Provide truthful, accurate and up-to-date information in your profile and chats.
-▪Not have been previously banned or removed from our services.
+▪Not been previously banned or removed from our services.
-▪Not impersonate any person, entity, or misrepresent your affiliation.
+▪Do not impersonate any person, or entity, or misrepresent your affiliation.

 We reserve the right to verify your age and identity at any time.
 Any violation of these requirements may result in immediate suspension or termination of your account without notice or refund.